The TC Helicon Voicelive Play GTX – an effects unit designed for singing guitarists

 The Voicelive Play GTX, then, is well equipped for guitar tones, but how does it fare as a vocal processor?
 As you may expect from a brand that specialises in voice processing tools, it fares very well indeed.
 Alongside the usual reverbs, choruses and modulation effects are distortions, megaphone, robot, pitch correction, doubling and many more.
 Where the GTX really stands out, however, is the implementation of its harmoniser.
 The type used on the Voicelive Play GTX can take the information about musical key (from which it generates appropriate harmonies) from the units own settings, but also from MIDI input or even from the guitar part being played through the device.

 The TC Helicon Voicelive Play GTX features then same pitch meter for analysing the accuracy of vocal performances (particularly useful for rehearsals), and HIT mode as the standard Voicelive Play.
 The additional guitar effects processor is likely to make this a very appealing device for the singing guitarist, presenting an incredibly convenient and powerful unit for live performance.
-Call our stores or customer service team (01925 582420), or order online today.

 Share on Facebook